Contact

 Additionally, you make your Microsoft representatives and the company itself happy.
 There are multiple ways to extract additional partner benefits from Microsoft when you keep them satisfied.

 Plus, you get a competitive offering.
 SQL with Azure Arc is billed per hour as opposed to SPLA, which is billed per month.
-Additionally, as per the current pricing, SQL with Azure Arc may be more cost-effective than SPLA.
+Additionally, based on current pricing, SQL with Azure Arc may be more cost-effective than SPLA.
 Therefore, you can offer your clients a more affordable and flexible SQL Server option.

 If it all sounds like an advertisement for Microsoft, please let me remind you that we are not Microsoft Partners in SAMexpert, and we deliberately don't sell any Microsoft products.
 I don't endorse them in any way.
-My goal with this article is to try to clarify the new licensing options available to you.
+My goal in this article is to clarify the new licensing options available to you.
 And Azure Arc is one of them.

 Do your homework.
 Assess all aspects of introducing SQL with Azure Arc.
 If it's not for you, it's not for you.

 What makes it an easily adoptable option is that switching to SQL Server with Azure Arc can be done in-place, without changes to the infrastructure.
 You don't need to move the servers anywhere or create dedicated clusters.
 Install an agent, connect it to Azure, stop paying via SPLA, and start paying via Azure.
-That's it, which is not the case with the other relatively new licensing option - CSP-Hosting.
+That's it, which is not the case with the other relatively new licensing option, which is CSP-Hosting.

 CSP-Hosting

-CSP-Hosting has been around for nearly three years.
+CSP-Hosting has been around since late 2022.
 Yet it remains largely misunderstood.

 So, let me tell you a story to clarify what it is.

-In October 2022, Microsoft introduced the Flexible Virtualisation Benefit, its most flexible and exhaustive Bring-Your-Own-License model.
+In October 2022, Microsoft introduced the Flexible Virtualisation Benefit, its most flexible and exhaustive Bring-Your-Own-Licence model.
 The Flexible Virtualisation Benefit was, and is, a massive improvement for end clients.

-However, providers can benefit from it, as it gives your end clients more flexibility.
+However, as a provider, you can benefit from it, as it gives your end clients more flexibility.
 If you understand how to combine it with SPLA, you can improve your offerings.
 And if you actively sell Microsoft CSP, it gives you additional business opportunities.

 Here is the way Flexible Virtualisation Benefit works.
-An end client may bring any license on a subscription model or any license with active Software Assurance to a service provider and deploy that license in a dedicated (private) or shared (public) cloud environment.
+An end client may bring any licence on a subscription model, or any licence with active Software Assurance, to a service provider and deploy it in a dedicated (private) or shared (public) cloud environment.
 There are no product limitations.
 There are no specific authorisations you must obtain from Microsoft as a provider.
 Any product.
 Any provider.
 Any environment.

 The only exception is that it does not work on Google, Amazon, Alibaba, or Azure.
 If you use these hyperscalers' servers to provide your services, your end clients will not be eligible for the Flexible Virtualisation Benefit.

-Flexible Virtualisation Benefit allows any license with Software Assurance to run on any provider—except hyperscalers like AWS, Google, or Azure.
+The Flexible Virtualisation Benefit allows any licence with Software Assurance to run on any provider, except hyperscalers such as AWS, Google, or Azure.

 Now, here's something critically important that may contradict what you've been told: CSP-Hosting is simply an extension of the Flexible Virtualisation Benefit, which provides participating providers with a few additional benefits, some of which may be insignificant.
 Most providers we work with don't need to become CSP-Hosters.